a-h/templ/docs/docs/04-core-concepts/01-components.md

 }
 ```

-It is also possible to initialize a struct and call it's component method inline.
+It is also possible to initialize a struct and call its component method inline.

 ```templ
 package main